 Organics recycling is an important part of the City of Ottawa’s long term Waste Strategy.
-Diverting residential organic waste away from landfill saves the City millions of dollars and reduces the need for additional landfill sites.
+Diverting residential organic waste away from landfill saves the City millions of dollars by reducing the need for a new landfill site.

 Your green bin is now being collected each and every week, 52 weeks a year.